Cheery22487/FishtrackerWoWEra/README.md

 1. Download or clone this repository.
 2. Create a `Fishtracker` folder in your World of Warcraft `Interface/AddOns/` directory.
    - The path will be something like `C:\Program Files\World of Warcraft\_classic_era_\Interface\AddOns\` on Windows
-3. Move the Fishtracker.lua and Fishtracker.toc files int the Fishtracker folder.
-It is important that the Folder and the .lua and .toc files have the same Name.
+3. Move the Fishtracker.lua and Fishtracker.toc files into the Fishtracker folder.
+It is important that the Folder and the .lua and .toc files have the same name.
 4. Restart your game, relog or type `/reload` in the chat to load the addon.